 - Socrates, short, bald, fat, deformed, and ugly, responded to his appearance by becoming history’s most famous philosopher.

 Perhaps one of your handicaps is listlessness, lack of drive, and energy at times.
-Sometimes you may get “down in the mouth” have feelings of discouragement or despair that hold you back.
+Sometimes you may get “down in the mouth” and have feelings of discouragement or despair that hold you back.

 Everyone has the same feelings.
 But what do you do about them?
 Face them?
 Force yourself to face the day with courage and do your best anyway?